 3. Dirty needles: Sewing machine needles can become clogged with lint and dust over time, which can cause them to skip stitches or jam the machine.
 Be sure to clean your needles regularly to prevent this from happening.

-4. Thread tension issues: If the thread tension on your sewing machine is set too low, it can cause the thread to bunch up and jam the machine.
+4. Thread tension issues: If the thread tension on your sewing machine is too low, it can cause the thread to bunch up and jam the machine.
 Conversely, if the tension is set too high, it can cause the thread to break or snap.
-Be sure to adjust the tension according to the type of fabric you are sewing.
+Be sure to adjust the tension according to the fabric you are sewing.

 7. Improperly installed presser foot: The presser foot is responsible for holding the fabric in place as you sew.
 If it is not correctly installed, it can cause the fabric to shift and jam the machine.
 Be sure to follow the manufacturer’s instructions when installing the presser foot.